Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 > [!NOTE]
-> _For the `tag` parameters, if you use the same tag name again, the previous object with the same tag AND the same object type (e.g. sprites, texts, timers, etc) will be <ins>deleted</ins>; This rule applies to ALL `tag` parameters._
+> _For every `tag` parameters in each function on this page.
+If you use the same tag name is again, the previous object with the same tag AND the same object type (e.g. sprites, texts, timers, etc) will be <ins>deleted</ins>; This rule applies to ALL `tag` parameters._

 # Creating/Adding/Removing Sprite
 ### makeLuaSprite(tag:String, ?image:String = null, ?x:Float = 0, ?y:Float = 0)
-Initializes the <ins>creation of the Lua sprite object</ins>.
-This will not add the sprite into the game yet, this can be only achieved by the `addLuaSprite()` function.
+Initializes the <ins>creation of a Lua sprite object</ins>.
+It will not add the sprite object immediately into the game yet.
+This can be only done by the `addLuaSprite()` function.

-- `tag` - The tag name of the sprite to be referenced later.
+- `tag` - The tag for the sprite to inherit.
-- `image` - An optional parameter, The image to be displayed.
-The sprite image must be relative to `mods/images`, `assets/shared/images` or `assets/images` folders.
+- `image` - An optional parameter, The image to be displayed on the sprite.
+The sprite image must be relative to these folders: `mods/images`, `assets/shared/images`, or `assets/images`
-- `x` - An optional parameter, The x position value of the sprite object to be set.
+- `x` - An optional parameter, The x position value of the sprite object to be set in.
-- `y` - An optional parameter, The y position value of the sprite object to be set.
+- `y` - An optional parameter, The y position value of the sprite object to be set in.

 ### makeAnimatedLuaSprite(tag:String, ?image:String = null, ?x:Float = 0, ?y:Float = 0, ?spriteType:String = "sparrow")
-Initializes the <ins>creation of the animated Lua sprite object</ins>.
-This will not add the sprite into the game yet, this can be only achieved by the `addLuaSprite()` function.
+Initializes the <ins>creation of an animated Lua sprite object</ins>.
+It will not add the sprite object immediately into the game yet.
+This can be only done by the `addLuaSprite()` function.

-- `tag` - The tag name of the animated sprite to be referenced later.
+- `tag` - The tag for the sprite to inherit.
-- `image` - An optional parameter, The image to be displayed.
-The sprite image must be relative to `mods/images`, `assets/shared/images` or `assets/images` folders.
+- `image` - An optional parameter, The image to be displayed on the sprite.
+The sprite image must be relative to these folders: `mods/images`, `assets/shared/images`, or `assets/images`
-- `x` - An optional parameter, The x position value of the sprite object to be set.
+- `x` - An optional parameter, The x position value of the sprite object to be set in.
-- `y` - An optional parameter, The y position value of the sprite object to be set.
+- `y` - An optional parameter, The y position value of the sprite object to be set in.
-- `spriteType` - An optional parameter, The specified sprite type of the Lua sprite could be either a sprite-sheet for `sparrow` or texture-atlas for `tex`; Default value: `sparrow`.
+- `spriteType` - An optional parameter, The sprite's atlas format to use when playing animations.
+Atlas formats are a bunch of data for each of the sprites corresponding animation to play.
+The most common one is `sparrow` for `xml` files; Default value: `sparrow`.
+     - `sparrow` - A group of animation images into one large sprite-sheet, with a provided `xml` file for each animation frames.
+     - `packer` - A single animation images into a single sheet, with a provided `txt` file for each animation frames; <br/>Alternative values: `packeratlas`, or `pac`.
+     - `aseprite` - A group of pixel-art images into one large sprite-sheet, with a provided `json` file for each animation frames; Alternative values: `jsoni8`.

 ### addLuaSprite(tag:String, front:Bool = false)
 <ins>Adds the Lua sprite object</ins> into the game.
-This function will <ins>overlap other sprite objects</ins> if placed below eachother.
+Each call to this function will <ins>overlap the previous one</ins>, causing the last sprite, usually the bottom one, to be placed in front of every sprite in the game.

-- `tag` - The tag name of the sprite to be added into the game.
+- `tag` - The tag of the object sprite to add.
-- `front` - Whether if the sprite object gets added on top of the characters; For camHUD objects, setting it to `true` would place it above the HUD elements; Default value: `false`.
+- `front` - An optional parameter, If set to `true`, it will always be in front of every sprite in the game, regardless of any overlaps; Default value: `false`.

 ### removeLuaSprite(tag:String, destroy:Bool = true)
 <ins>Removes the Lua sprite object</ins> out of the game.
 Recommended to use this if the <ins>sprite object isn't used anymore</ins>, for performance purposes duh.

-- `tag` - The tag name of the sprite to be removed into the game.
+- `tag` - The tag of the object sprite to remove.
 - `destroy` - If set to `true`, will permanently remove the sprite from the game.
 Making it impossible to re-add it without remaking the sprite; Default value: `true`.

 ***

 # Creating/Adding/Removing Text
 ### makeLuaText(tag:String, text:String, width:Int, x:Float, y:Float)
-Initializes the <ins>creation of the text object</ins>.
-This will not add the text into the game yet, this can be only achieved by the `addLuaText()` function.
+Initializes the <ins>creation of a Lua text object</ins>.
+It will not add the text object immediately into the game yet.
+This can be only done by the `addLuaText()` function.

 - `tag` - The tag name of the text to be referenced later.
-- `text` - The text content to be displayed inside the game.
+- `text` - The text content for the text to display inside the game.
 - `width` - The text-box with to be set in; setting it to `0` will automatically determine the width for you.
 - `x` - The x position value of the text object to be set.
 - `y` - The y position value of the text object to be set.

 ### addLuaText(tag:String)
-<ins>Adds the text object</ins> into the game.
-This function will <ins>overlap other text objects</ins> if placed below eachother.
+<ins>Adds the Lua text object</ins> into the game.
+Each call to this function will <ins>overlap the previous one</ins>, causing the last text object, usually the bottom one, to be placed in front of every text object in the game.

-- `tag` - The tag name of the text to be added into the game.
+- `tag` - The tag of the text object to add.

 ### removeLuaText(tag:String, destroy:Bool = true)
 <ins>Removes the text object</ins> out of the game.
 Recommended to use this if the <ins>text object isn't used anymore</ins>, for performance purposes duh.

-- `tag` - The tag name of the text to be removed into the game.
+- `tag` - The tag of the object text to remove.
 - `destroy` - If set to `true`, will permanently remove the text from the game.
 Making it impossible to re-add it without remaking the text; Default value: `true`.

 ***